How to Write a Complete Survey Report

 You need to know exactly how many people responded to your survey to have enough data to properly analyze your survey results.
 Beware – some forms of survey tools may not count individual respondents, instead just their responses to individual questions.

 Hence, it’s important that your survey platform allows you to count how many different people responded, so you can determine whether you have a significant sample size.

 So, if you were surveying them on the effectiveness of a new age-defying cream, you may find that the women under thirty had very different responses to those in their sixties.

-Date of Last Response
+Date of last response

 If you’re running a survey for a short and specific time period this may not seem important.

-You need to know the total number of survey views and total of unique survey views (the number of total views versus the number of different people who viewed the survey, as some people may have viewed it more than once).
+You need to know the total number of survey views and the total of unique survey views (the number of total views versus the number of different people who viewed the survey, as some people may have viewed it more than once).